dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/the step-ladder of life - a framework for life.md

 tags: []
 sources:
 ---
+# The step-ladder of life - a framework for life

 Twentysomethings often feel a pressure to get life right immediately.
 I want to know what my career/vocation will be for the next 50 years.
 I'm impatient to attain mastery at my craft.
 And by the way, what is my life's craft?
 I don't even know yet.
 As a result, it can cause me to feel lost, behind, and anxious.

 Not to fret though, frameworks to the rescue!

-A life framework introduced to me by a mentor helped me with thinking through this clearly.
+A life framework introduced to me by a mentor helped me with thinking through this clearly (originally called *The Meadows*).
 Here it is, simply:

 my 20s are a time to explore & try new things, my 30s are a time to find my ‘one thing’,